CD-ROM: Complemented Deep-Reduced Order Model: Interpretation of the model

 \subsection{The Mori-Zwanzig formalism}

-The Mori-Zwanzig formalism (\cite{mori1965transport,zwanzig1973langevin,zwanzig2001nonequlibrium}) provides a closed form for the dynamics of partially observed systems by distinguishing three separate terms:
+The Mori-Zwanzig formalism (\cite{mori1965transport,zwanzig1973langevin,zwanzig2001mz}) provides a closed form for the dynamics of partially observed systems by distinguishing three separate terms:

 where $\mbf{a}(t)$ are observables of a system defined as a projection of the full order state onto the observable space and $\Omega$ is the projected part of the original dynamics.
 These two quantities can respectively be identified as the reduced coordinates and dynamics of classical POD-Galerkin models.
-The remaining terms account for the impact of the non-observed coordinates of the system on the resolved dynamics. $K$ represents the dynamical exchanges between resolved and unresolved dynamics during the simulation, while $F$ accounts for the incomplete knowledge of the initial condition.
-This term vanishes if the initial condition and dynamics are fully resolved at $t=0$, in which case the Mori-Zwanzig equation becomes:
+The remaining terms account for the impact of the non-observed coordinates of the system on the resolved dynamics. $K$ represents the dynamical exchanges between resolved and unresolved dynamics during the simulation, while $F$ accounts for the incomplete knowledge of the initial condition {and system dynamics.
+Under the condition that the unresolved dynamics be dissipative, which is reasonable when the unobserved coordinates correspond to the small scales of a dynamical system, and that the boundary of the integral term in Eq.~\eqref{eq:MZ} be modified to $-\infty$, the last term in the Mori-Zwanzig formalism vanishes, leading to the following formulation:}

 The residual model $\mathcal{R}$ proposed above can then be identified with the memory integral defined by the time-convolution kernel $K$, providing a strong connection with our non-Markovian correction hypothesis.
 Framing the CD-ROM architecture in the context of the Mori-Zwanzig formalism further justifies our modeling choices.
 Yet, it does not provide additional insights into the form of the correction model since little information is known about the convolution operator which can be infinite dimensional in certain cases.
 Choices about the structure of $K$ need to be made.
 In this work, assumptions are made about the vanishing impact of past states of the system on the residual model, accounted for by the matrix $\mbf{\Lambda}$ in our approach.